-Careful assessment is undertaken through observations which some are recorded into an online Learning Journey via Tapestry.
+Careful assessment is undertaken through observations which are recorded into an online Learning Journey via Tapestry.
 Children, parents/carers and staff input into these over the year and they are shared with parents/carers.

 Parents and carers are valued as first educators and every effort is made to inform them of the EYFS curriculum whilst providing them with the tools to continue learning at home.
-Strategies to include and inform parents/carers include pre-school visits, induction meeting, phonics workshop, parent consultation sessions, reading record books, Curriculum Plans, Celebration Worship, Curriculum Bulletins, weekly Newsletter, and Tapestry
+Strategies to include and inform parents/carers include pre-school visits, induction meeting, phonics workshop, parent consultation sessions, reading record books, Mother's day/Father's day sessions, Curriculum Plans, Curriculum Bulletins, weekly Newsletter, Seesaw and Tapestry